Kateryna Bilokur: Biography

-Her birthday is celebrated on 24 November (7 December) in 1900, and she was born in a village of Bohdanivka.
+She was born on 24 November (7 December), 1900 in the village Bohdanivka.

 At the age of 6 or 7, Bilokur learned to read.
-Her family decided not to send her to school to save money on shoes and clothes.
+Her family decided not to send her to school, to save money on shoes and clothes.
 She started drawing from a young age, though her parents frowned upon this hobby and wouldn't permit her do it.
 Bilokur continued drawing secretly, using old rags and coal.

 "I stole a piece of white canvas from my mother and took a piece of coal...
 I shall draw something on one side of the rag, then I enjoy what I created, then I draw something on the other side...
 And this one time...
 I didn't draw something I saw, but rather some birds I imagined...
 My soul felt so happy because of what I could make up!
 I stared at my drawing, and laughed like crazy...
 That's when my parents busted me.
 They tore up my drawing and threw it in the oven...
 "What are you crazy?
 What are you doing?
 What would happen if other people saw you doing this?
 What devil will agree to marry you after this!.."
 But wherever I go, whatever I do - I have an image in my had that I simply have to draw, it follows me...I'm offended by Nature, it was cruel to me, by giving me this enormous love of holy drawing, and then took away any chance to create this marvelous work to the whole wide extent of my talent!"

 She would draw decorations for a local drama club, organized by her neighbor and a distant relative, Nikita Tonkonog.
 Later, Bilokur would perform on the stage of this theater.

-Between 1922-1923, Bilokur found out about a Myrhorod professional school of artistic ceramics.
-She embarked on a journey to Myrhorod with two drawings on her: a copy of a painting and a sketch of her grandfather's house, both on paper that she bought especially for this occasion.
-But she wasn't accepted to the professional school as she had no documents proving that she had finished seven years at her local school, so she returned home by foot.
+Between 1922 and 1923, Bilokur found out about the Myrhorod professional school of artistic ceramics.
+She selected two of her own drawings and traveled to Myrhorod: one was copy of a painting and the other a sketch of her grandfather's house, both on paper that she bought especially for this occasion.
+But she wasn't accepted to the school as she had no previous formal education.
+She returned home by foot.

 The desire to draw never left her.
 Later, she started attending a drama class organized by two teachers who were a married couple, the Kalita.

-Her parents agreed to her participating in plays, but on condition that her acting won't interfere with her house work.
-In 1928, Bilokur found out about a Kyiv Theatrical professional school and decided to try her luck there.
-But the situation repeated: she was rejected for the same reason.
+Her parents agreed to her participating in plays, on condition that her acting would not interfere with her housework.
+In 1928, Bilokur heard about a drama school in Kyiv, and decided to try out her luck there.
+But again she was rejected for lack of previous education.

 In the autumn of 1934, she attempted suicide by drowning in the river Chumgak, and her feet were damaged by the cold.
 After the suicide attempt, her father finally agreed to let her draw.